LitoMore/mac-setup/README.md

 ### Pure

-Pure is a pretty, minimal and fast ZSH prompt.
+It's a pretty, minimal and fast ZSH prompt.

 Run these commands below to install: